dilinwang820/adaptive-f-divergence/bnn/README.md

 # Bayesian Neural Networks for Regression

-A Tensorflow implementation of safe f-divergence for Bayesian neural network.
+A Tensorflow implementation of tail-adaptive f-divergence for Bayesian neural network.

 ### Using the code